HarryME-zh/Multi-threaded_NAT/README.md

 ### Removing Heap Tree

 FastClick uses a heap tree to deal with the time expiry.
 But, for a multi-threaded NAT, heap tree became a big problem.
 It is really hard to make multi-threaded safe and only can be maintained by cores separately.
 In order to deal with this problem, we decided to remove heap tree and introduce a new mechanism to deal with flow timeout.
 Actually, it can be done directly in the hashtable.
 In FastClick, every element stored in the hashtable is added to the head of the link list.
 After rebalancing, if the link list is over the length threshold, a NAT can delete all the flow elements at the end of the list to ensure the complexity of update and lookup.
 Also, every flow element queried is changed to the head of the list, so that the active flow will continue to be placed at the front of the list.
 This will also speed up update and query speed.
-You may find out the code in branch [FastClick_noheap](https://gits-15.sys.kth.se/yfan/IK2200_NAT/tree/FastClick_noheap).

 ### Cuckoo Hash